Huw Stephens: Career

 In November 2020, it was announced that Stephens would be leaving Radio 1, but will continue broadcasting on 6 Music and Radio Cymru.

-In March 2022 Stephens was confirmed as the new regular presenter of the weekday evening show at BBC Radio Wales on Monday to Wednesday evenings, with Byd Huw Stephens continuing on Radio Cymru on Thursdays.
-The Radio Wales show had previously been hosted by Janice Long prior to her death at the end of 2021.
-The show on Thursday would be presented by Welsh-Jamaican Reggae artist, Aleighcia Scott.
+In March 2022 Stephens was confirmed as the new regular presenter of the weekday evening show at BBC Radio Wales on Monday to Wednesday evenings, with Byd Huw Stephens (renamed Huw Stephens) continuing on BBC Radio Cymru on Thursdays.
+The Radio Wales show had previously been hosted by Janice Long until her death at the end of 2021.
+The show on Thursday would be presented by Welsh-Jamaican Reggae artist Aleighcia Scott.

+Stephens has also continued presenting television documentaries for S4C and the BBC, including The Story of Welsh Art (2021) and Wales: Music Nation (2022).

+On 1 September 2023, it was announced that he will take on BBC Radio 6 Music's drivetime show from Tuesday to Friday, from 8 January 2024, replacing Steve Lamacq who would still continue on the show on Mondays.
+It was the first 6 Music show to be broadcast live from BBC Cymru Wales' Cardiff headquarters, where Stephens does his other radio shows.

 Personal life

 Stephens was born in Cardiff, Wales, the son of the author and literary journalist Meic Stephens.
 He married his longtime girlfriend, Sara, in 2012; they met at Clwb Ifor Bach in Cardiff.

 In July 2015, Stephens received an Honorary Fellowship from Bangor University.
 Among those also receiving the honour that day was his cousin, musician Gruff Rhys.
-Their mutual grandfather had been president of the students union at the University.
+Their mutual grandfather had been president of the students union at the university.
 In 2011 he was awarded an honorary degree for services to education and culture from the Open University.
 In 2012 he received an honorary fellowship from the University of Glamorgan.